Professor, Canada Research Chair in Bioethics and Philosophy

 - Tier 1, Canada Research Chair in Bioethics and Philosophy (2004-2018)

 - Fellow Royal Society of Canada (since 2007)

 - Fellow Canadian Academy of Health Sciences (since 2007)

 - Canadian Who’s Who (since 2004)

 - Who’s Who in Black Canada (since 2002)

-Over the years, Professor Baylis has provided interdisciplinary training to scores of postdoctoral fellows in philosophy, political science, sociology, science and technology studies, law, and biology.
+Over the years, Professor Baylis has provided interdisciplinary training to many postdoctoral fellows from diverse disciplinary backgrounds, including philosophy, political science, sociology, science and technology studies, law, and biology.
 She also teaches in the undergraduate medical education program at Dalhousie Medical School.